jfriduss/parse_job_postings/annotation_guidelines.md

   - (8b) abstract, general qualities that are difficult to assess, that the company wants the applicant to have (e.g. self-starter, team-player, storyteller, data-wrangler etc.)

   - (8c) abstract concepts that can be done across many domains/industries, that are useless without more context.
-Note: concrete technologies that are sufficiently ubiquitous (e.g. Microsoft Office) **are** annotated
+Note: concrete technologies that are ubiquitous (e.g. Microsoft Office) **are** annotated

     - example: "research" in the phrase "you will conduct research" is **not** annotated

     - example: "breakthrough" in the phrase "you will create breakthroughs" is **not** annotated

     - example: "data" in the phrase "the position involves storage and delivery of data" is **not** annotated
+    - example: "mentoring" in the phrase "foster a culture of mentoring across teams by..."

   - (8d) entities that the person/team is doing the task for (e.g. "customers", "end users"), unless the word is a part of a concept that can be learned about to improve at the position (e.g. "customer satisfaction" **is** annotated)